Inhumans: Volumes

-Inhumans - 1998
+Inhumans (1998)

-In 1999, the Inhumans comic book series won the Eisner Award for Best New Series.
+The Inhumans comic book series won Best New Series at the 1999 Eisner Awards.

-Inhuman - 2014
+Inhuman (2014)

-According to Diamond Comic Distributors, Inhuman #1 was the 18th best selling comic book in April 2014.
-Inhuman #2 was the 45th best selling comic book in May 2014.
+According to Diamond Comic Distributors, Inhuman No. 1 was the 18th best selling comic book in April 2014.
+Inhuman No. 2 was the 45th best selling comic book in May 2014.

-Royals - 2017
+Royals (2017)

-According to Diamond Comic Distributors, Royals #1 was the 42nd best selling comic book in April 2017.
-Royals #2 was the 79th best selling comic book in April 2017.
+According to Diamond Comic Distributors, Royals No. 1 was the 42nd best selling comic book in April 2017.
+Royals No. 2 was the 79th best selling comic book in April 2017.

-Brandon Guerrero of ComicsVerse gave Royals #1 a score of 85%, writing, "What would happen if the Inhumans's Royal Family were to go on a epic journey into space?
+Brandon Guerrero of ComicsVerse gave Royals No. 1 a score of 85%, writing, "What would happen if the Inhumans's Royal Family were to go on an epic journey into space?
 This is the question that Ewing and Meyers try to answer for us.
 With their suave artwork and intense narrative, we're giving a story that holds up well with the level of power it has to offer."
-Jesse Schedeen of IGN gave Royals #1 a grade of 8.4 out of 10, saying, "The Inhumans needed a fresh start every bit as badly as the X-Men.
+Jesse Schedeen of IGN gave Royals No. 1 a grade of 8.4 out of 10, saying, "The Inhumans needed a fresh start every bit as badly as the X-Men.
 And while the jury is still out as to whether ResurrXion can truly revive the X-Men franchise's prospects, it's immediately worked wonders for the Inhumans.
 This issue builds nicely on Ewing's work in Inhumans Prime, paving the way for Medusa, Black Bolt and several other big players to leave Earth and venture into space in search of a brighter future for their people.
 Between The Ultimates and now this series, Ewing clearly thrives when working in a more cosmic-flavored setting.
 His prose is intelligent and refined, but not in a clinical way that prevents him from really getting to the heart of the Inhuman struggle and Medusa's search for redemption.
 It's not entirely clear whether Jonboy Meyers' exaggerated style is the ideal fit for such a somber book, but there's no ignoring the energy he brings to every page or the eye-popping quality of his character designs.
 At this point, it'll be nice just to see Meyers find a more permanent home for a change."